themindfulbit/td/_content/1-episodes/2014-07-16-077-learning-vim-with-potatowire.md

 ##### Vocabulary

-Vim has its own vocabulary, and once you learn it, it applies everywhere.
+Vim has its own vocabulary, and it applies everywhere, once you learn it.
 There are a lot of good resources about this language, but the basics are pretty easy to grasp.
 The general idea is that there are *verbs*, *objects*, and *modifiers*.
 To keep it simple (OK, *simpler*) we are going to talk about all of these in Normal mode.